GraderThan/vex-v5-python-interface/README.md

 **Prerequisites:** It is assumed you already have a [Grader Than Workspace setup](https://docs.graderthan.com/workspace/create/).

-1. Create a dependency, see these [docs](https://docs.graderthan.com/workspace/config/#create-a-dependency) for more details.
+1. Create a dependency, named `vex`.
+See these [docs](https://docs.graderthan.com/workspace/config/#create-a-dependency) for more details on how to create a dependency.
-2. Use the code below as your install script for the dependency you created.
+2. Use the code below as your install script for the `vex` dependency you created in step 1.

    ```shell
    #!/bin/bash